systemnotes/gitnotes/README.md

 # gitnotes
 Notes about how to use git

 There are cheat sheets available that contain advanced features, but this intro is intented to provide a quick start to learn git.
+Start with the core commands, and learn new features as they are needed.

 ---------------------------------------------------------
 Quick Start for git